bxdoan/bxdoan/README.md

 <div align="center">

-> Remember no one can make you feel inferior without your consent.
+> We can’t waste time worrying about the what if’s.

-> — Eleanor Roosevelt —
+> — Ichigo Kurosaki —

 </div>